NVIDIA/cutlass/README.md

 # Introduction

-CUTLASS is a CUDA C++ template library for implementing matrix-multiply procedures that may be instantiated in CUDA device kernels.
-CUTLASS applies object-oriented and generic programming techniques to maximize flexibility of the resulting code and facilitate composition with caller-supplied functionality.
-CUDA C++ templates are used to specify policy decisions such as block sizes, data types of input and accumulator operands, and element-wise operations applied to the results of matrix multiply.
+CUTLASS is a collection of templated CUDA C++ abstractions for implementing high-performance matrix-multiplication (GEMM) at all levels and scales within CUDA.
+It incorporates the same stragies for data movemement and hierarchical decomposition that are used to implement cuBLAS.
+CUTLASS decomposes these “moving parts” into reusabe, modular software components abstracted by C++ template classes.
+These thread-wide, warp-wide, block-wide, and device-wide abstractions can be specialized by custom tiling sizes, data types, and other algorithmic policy.
+This flexibility allows them to be used as building blocks within custom kernels and applications.

+To support a wide variety of applications, CUTLASS provides extensive support for mixed-precision computations, providing specialized data-movement and multiply-accumulate abstractions for 8-bit integer, half-precision floating point (FP16), single-precision floating point (FP32), and double-precision floating point (FP64) types.

 # Project Structure